Hot Honey Peach Pork Chops

 with Rice & Lemony Roasted Veggies

 Sugar and spice and everything nice; that’s what these hot honey peach pork chops are made of!
-Hot honey is swirled with peach jam, butter, and lemon juice for a sticky-sweet glaze for pork.
+Mike’s Hot Honey is swirled with peach jam, butter, and lemon juice for a sticky-sweet glaze for pork.
 Roasted carrots and zucchini are tossed with lemon zest and a pinch of chili flakes, then paired with buttery rice on the side.
 Spicy-sweet and perfectly balanced—these pork chops will leave you simply s(peach)less!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.